 Jordan is 42, a senior analyst in Brisbane earning $135,000.
 At 1.25% MLS = $1,687.50/year.
 Cheapest Queensland-based basic hospital cover after the April 2026 rise: roughly $1,556/year for someone without LHC loading.

 Hospital cover wins by $131/year — and Jordan gets actual cover for the same money.
-Above $130,000 single income, the math consistently favours buying the policy.
+Above roughly $125,000 single income, the math consistently favours buying the policy under the 2026–27 tiers.

 But Jordan is 42, and never had hospital cover.
 LHC loading applies: 2% per year for the 11 years since his 31st birthday without cover, equals 22%.
 The same $1,556 base premium becomes $1,898 with loading.
 Now MLS beats hospital cover by $211 — and the LHC loading sits on his premium for the next 10 years (it lifts after a decade of continuous cover).

 Cheapest qualifying family hospital cover in Victoria after April 2026: roughly $2,800/year (basic family hospital, $1,500 excess, both adults).
-Hospital cover wins by $263/year — and the family gains paediatric specialist access, private obstetric options, and elective surgery waiting-list bypass.
+Paying the MLS is now $350/year cheaper — the threshold reset flipped last year's verdict.
+But they are one pay rise from flipping it back: at $246,001 the MLS jumps to $3,075, and cover wins by $275 again.
+And cover buys paediatric specialist access, private obstetric options, and elective surgery waiting-list bypass, which the surcharge never does.

-For families above $230,000 household income, cover beats MLS on raw arithmetic in most cases.
-Below $215,000, the arithmetic typically favours MLS — but family utility considerations often tip the decision the other way.
+For families above $246,000 household income (Tier 2), cover beats MLS on raw arithmetic in most cases.
+Inside Tier 1, the arithmetic now typically favours MLS — but family utility considerations often tip the decision the other way.

 The break-even table (singles, no LHC loading)